bilalpiaic/dr_omega_fastapi/readme.md

    ```bash
    cd ../frontend
    ```
+   **Why?**: This step positions you in the frontend folder where the Next.js application is located.

 2. Build and run the frontend Docker container:
    ```bash
    docker build -t dr-omega-frontend .
    docker run -d -p 3000:3000 --name dr-omega-frontend-container dr-omega-frontend
    ```
+   **Why?**: This builds and starts the frontend application in a Docker container, ensuring consistency across development environments.

 ## Project Structure